 Last January 2020, I had the opportunity of visiting my native country, the Philippines, for the first time in almost nine years.

-The longest leg of my journey was the flight from Auckland to Singapore, which is 11 hours, more or less.
+The most extended leg of my journey was the flight from Auckland to Singapore, 11 hours, more or less.

 The excitement of seeing my native country, visiting and being with my family, my mom, brother, and in-laws are enough to make me sleepless.

-I wished I had superpowers to put the plane into the speed of light so we’ll land safely soonest.
+I wished I had superpowers to put the plane into the speed of light so we’d land safely soonest.

 Then I remembered that I had this melody I composed in early 2019.
 I thought, why not write the lyrics of the song.

 So, I took out my phone and started scribbling.

 As a background, I composed this melody with two stories in mind – the sudden passing of our cousin in February 2019 and the Christchurch terror attack on 15th March 2019.

-At that moment, up in the air, flying from Christchurch to Singapore, as I thought of the words to write for the melody, I also looked back in a reverie of our life’s journey in New Zealand.
+At that moment, up in the air, flying from Christchurch to Singapore, as I thought of the words to write for the melody, I also looked back to our life’s journey in New Zealand.

-The six lines of the lyrics capture our journey as a family starting a life in New Zealand.
+The six lines of the lyrics capture our family’s journey to starting a life in New Zealand.

 Walking along the beach, we seek,